-We all know that Hong Kong has no shortage of good eats—from fine-dining restaurants to Japanese grilled meat specialists and regional Chinese cuisines, gourmands are spoiled for choice in our fair city.
-There are few attractions in Hong Kong so enticing as our food culture—except perhaps our beautiful harbour, with its instantly recognisable skyscrapers and landmarks.
+Hong Kong has no shortage of good eats.
+From fine-dining restaurants to Japanese grilled meat specialists and regional Chinese cuisines, gourmands are spoiled for choice in our fair city.
+There are few attractions in Hong Kong so enticing as our food culture, except perhaps our beautiful harbour, with its instantly recognisable skyscrapers and landmarks.
 So why not marry the two with a delicious meal served alongside some stunning harbour views?
 From artistic restaurants serving exciting Antipodean cuisine to rustic Japanese barbecue spots, here are our favourite restaurants in Hong Kong with harbour views.

-Located in the renovated and refreshed Hong Kong Museum of Art, this restaurant, bar, and lounge rather fittingly describes itself as “where food meets art.”
-The interior design, while beautiful—think teal banquettes and fishing net-inspired pendant lamps—takes a back seat to the stunning views of Victoria Harbour, which is framed as if it were a dynamic piece of art by the large floor-to-ceiling windows.
+Located in the Hong Kong Museum of Art, this restaurant rather fittingly describes itself as “where food meets art.”
+The interior design, while beautiful—think teal banquettes and fishing net-inspired pendant lamps—takes a back seat to the stunning views of Victoria Harbour, framed as if it were a dynamic piece of art by the large floor-to-ceiling windows.

-Executive chef Anthony Hammel prepares food that is similarly pleasing to the eye, with artful drizzles of sauce and organically shaped ceramics acting as the canvas for his refined, contemporary Australian fare.
-Besides the requisite lunches, brunches, and à la carte delights—we like the oolong-smoked pigeon—keep an eye out for their specials like the recently unveiled Snow White ($250), a fluffy white mousse cake encased in shards of white chocolate, inspired by the museum’s “Surrealism & Beyond” exhibition.
+Executive chef Wilson Leung prepares food that is similarly pleasing to the eye, with artful drizzles of sauce and organically shaped ceramics acting as the canvas for his refined Australian fare.
+Besides the lunches, brunches, and à la carte delights, we like the New Zealand Otago venison tenderloin and are always on the lookout for the drink specials!

 Hue, 1/F, Hong Kong Museum of Art, 10 Salisbury Road, Tsim Sha Tsui | (+852) 3500 5888

-Perhaps the most impressive feature is the round moon gate, through which you can glimpse glittering views of the harbour.
-Of course, as a Beijing-inspired restaurant, Hutong offers the classic Peking duck (starting from $418)—however, the trendy eatery also has a flaming Peking duck (starting from $418), which is marinated in Sichuan spices before being roasted then flambéed tableside.
+Perhaps the most impressive feature is the round moon gate, through which you enter the restaurant.
+Of course, the Beijing-inspired Hutong offers the classic Peking duck (starting from $418)—however, the trendy eatery also has a flaming Peking duck (starting from $418) which is marinated in Sichuan spices before being roasted and flambéed tableside.

-Of course, you cannot talk about luxurious harbour views without talking about the Mandarin Oriental—the exclusive five-star hotel has overlooked the glittering waters between Hong Kong Island and Kowloon for more than 60 years, standing proudly amongst towering skyscrapers.
-Among its nine dining options, resident Cantonese restaurant Man Wah is perhaps the most classic, with families flocking to its twenty-fifth-floor perch every week for their exquisite dim sum.
-The long-time favourite has recently been refreshed, with chic new interiors in royal blue that almost seem to blend in with the vibrant sky on clear days.
+Of course, you cannot talk about luxurious harbour views without mentioning the Mandarin Oriental.
+The exclusive five-star hotel has overlooked the glittering waters between Hong Kong Island and Kowloon for more than 60 years, standing proudly amongst towering skyscrapers.
+Among its nine dining options, resident Cantonese restaurant Man Wah is perhaps the most classic, with families flocking to its twenty-fifth-floor perch every week for its exquisite dim sum.
+The long-time favourite has recently been refreshed, with chic new interiors in royal blue that seem to blend in with the vibrant sky on clear days.